lmullen/americas-public-bible/website/content/essay/methods/index.md

 ---
 description: How this site uses the methods of machine learning, but also an approach to humanistic analysis called disciplined serendipity.
 order: 2
-title: 'Methods: The How and the Why of Identifying Biblical Quotations'
+title: 'Methods: The How and the Why of Finding Biblical Quotations'
 ---

 _America's Public Bible_ is unusual, at least in comparison to conventional historical scholarship, as a work of history which is based on machine learning and data analysis, and which presents itself as an interactive scholarly work.
 Within the field of digital history, innovations in research technique or form have often spurred methodological discussion, and this project will be no different.
 However, the methodological discussion below is not simply about programming, statistics, and web development.
 Rather, I hope to show how those kinds of techniques are only a part of a broader humanistic methodology, which I am going to call disciplined serendipity.
 Accordingly this discussion of methodology has three parts: how the biblical quotations were identified and analyzed; why this website takes the form that it does; and how these kinds of digital history approaches amount to a method for learning about the past.[^1]

-### How the quotations were identified
+### The newspaper corpora

 The starting place for this project is [_Chronicling America: Historic American Newspapers_](https://chroniclingamerica.loc.gov/).
 Created by the Library of Congress, this project makes available over 15 million newspaper pages, the vast majority of which come during the period from the 1830s to the 1920s.
 The Library of Congress makes the data publicly available for both conventional and computational historical research.

 For this project, I downloaded the entirety of the _Chronicling America_ collection that was available at the time, which was 14,985,326 newspaper pages, to be exact.
 (The National Digital Newspaper Program adds pages continually, and so not everything that is in _Chronicling America_ currently has been used for this site.) _Chronicling America_ has a [good API](https://chroniclingamerica.loc.gov/about/api/): the newspaper metadata comes from the newspaper metadata API, and the OCR plain text of the newspaper pages was downloaded via the OCR Bulk Data API.

 An additional corpus of newspaper articles provides confirmation of the methods used on _Chronicling America_.
-Gale's [*Nineteenth-century Newspapers*](https://www.gale.com/c/nineteenth-century-us-newspapers) (hereafter NCNP) contains 19.6 million articles from the nineteenth-century United States.
+Gale's [_Nineteenth-century Newspapers_](https://www.gale.com/c/nineteenth-century-us-newspapers) (hereafter NCNP) contains 19.6 million articles from the nineteenth-century United States.
 In some ways the contents of this collection overlap with _Chronicling America_, but it also contains distinct sources.
 Just as important, the texts are segmented by articles instead of pages, and they have independently been converted to plain text via optical character recognition (OCR).
 This collection was licensed by the George Mason University libraries for text analysis, and trend lines of rates of quotations from NCNP appear throughout the site.
 However, given the limitations of this license, which preclude the ability to reproduce the context of the quotations, this corpus is mostly included as a point of comparison with the trend lines from _Chronicling America_.

 Finally, all though it is not reproduced on this site, the machine-learning models below were also run on a corpus of Civil War--era sermons gathered by Jimmy Byrd for his book, _A Holy Baptism of Fire and Blood: The Bible and the American Civil War_.
 The full process by which quotations were identified in that corpus is explained in an appendix to the book.[^2] However, the fact that a meaningful set of quotations was identified from a very different corpus, containing a different kind of text altogether, demonstrates the success of the machine learning model in identifying biblical quotations.

 Given those corpora, I created a machine-learning model that predicts whether a particular verse from the Bible was quoted or alluded to on a particular newspaper page, in the case of _Chronicling America_, or in a particular article, in the case of NCNP.
 Below is a brief, mostly non-technical explanation of how this works.
 However, I have included certain statistical details, and the code for the machine-learning model as well as the exploratory notebooks for the model are available on GitHub.

+### How the quotations were identified

 The task of identifying the quotations had essentially two steps: measuring certain aspects of the text which indicate that a biblical quotation might be present, and then distinguishing between potential and genuine matches.
 Those two tasks could be called feature extraction and prediction.